The Big Bang

 The Northstar V8 is an interference engine, which means if a chain fails or is disconnected when the engine is cranked over, the valves will hit the pistons.
 That’s something techs don’t want to happen with an expensive engine like this!

 Finally, the intake manifold is Nylon 66 thermoplastic, which its engineers explain that this helps cool intake air by conducting less heat from the engine.
+Fuel and Ignition

 Fuel is delivered by sequential fuel injection with separate injectors mounted under the engine’s top cover.
 Under the top cover you’ll also find the MAP sensor, intake air temperature sensor and fuel pressure regulator.